Neo Cab

 Neo Cab is a 2019 video game developed by Chance Agency and published by Fellow Traveller.
+It was originally released for iOS, macOS and tvOS as through Apple Arcade on September 19, 2019, as well as Windows and Nintendo Switch on October 3, 2019.
 In it, players role play as Lina, a driver for Neo Cab, a vehicle for hire service.
 After her friend Savy mysteriously disappears, Lina investigates the disappearance while picking up passengers.

 Synopsis

 The game opens with Lina moving from her hometown, Cactus Flats, to the technological metropolis Los Ojos.
 She has plans to live with Savy, an old friend she hasn't spoken to in years after they had a large argument.
 Lina briefly meets up with Savy, who says that she's having trouble at work and will meet up with her later.
 She also gives her a FeelGrid, a smartwatch-like device that displays a color corresponding to the emotions that the wearer is feeling.
 After Lina picks up passengers for a few hours, Savy texts her that she needs to be picked up right away, then disappears.

 Simmering in the background is a movement to have all drivers replaced by driverless cars owned by a corporation called Capra.
 Lina had previously been fired by Capra after they replaced their rideshare with driverless cars.
 Many of the conversations she has with passengers are about a proposed law to outlaw driving after a famous ballet dancer was killed after being hit by a car.